-Generating FedEx Shipping Label
+Printing FedEx Shipping Label

 The most laborious task while doing business using a Shopify store is to manually print FedEx labels.
-It will be a set of tasks like adding shipper and recipient addresses, product weight & dimensions, pickup by FedEx agent, he then weighs the order and again manually enters the address and prints the actual FedEx label.
+It will be a set of tasks like adding shipper and recipient addresses, product weight & dimensions, and pickup by a FedEx agent, he then weighs the order and again manually enters the address and prints the actual FedEx label.

 This process has to be repeated for each order which is really tiring and time-consuming.